aukilabs/posemesh/core/domain/README.md

 ### Task Tokens

 A task token is a JWT issued by the domain manager, ensuring that only authorized peers can execute tasks within the cluster.
 This mechanism maintains the integrity and security of the domain.
-Each domain cluster is equipped with its own key pairs to facilitate secure operations.

-By leveraging these security measures, the domain package ensures that data exchange within the cluster is both secure and efficient.
+There is a consideration regarding key pair management: whether each domain cluster should have its own key pairs or if a single pair should be used per domain manager.
+The former approach offers enhanced security but requires additional effort from the domain owner, who must issue a pair of keys, delegate them to the domain manager, and manage these keys on their behalf.
+We are building towards the approach where each domain cluster will have its own key pairs.

 ## Challenges